Shapefile: Overview

 The shapefile format is a digital vector storage format for storing geographic location and associated attribute information.
 This format lacks the capacity to store topological information.
 The shapefile format was introduced with ArcView GIS version 2 in the early 1990s.
 It is now possible to read and write geographical datasets using the shapefile format with a wide variety of software.

 The shapefile format stores the geometry as primitive geometric shapes like points, lines, and polygons.
 These shapes, together with data attributes that are linked to each shape, create the representation of the geographic data.
 The term "shapefile" is quite common, but the format consists of a collection of files with a common filename prefix, stored in the same directory.
 The three mandatory files have filename extensions .shp, .shx, and .dbf.
 The actual shapefile relates specifically to the .shp file, but alone is incomplete for distribution as the other supporting files are required.
-Legacy GIS software may expect that the filename prefix be limited to eight characters to conform to the DOS 8.3 filename convention, though modern software applications accept files with longer names.
+In line with the ESRI Shapefile Technical Description, legacy GIS software may expect that the filename prefix be limited to eight characters to conform to the DOS 8.3 filename convention, though modern software applications accept files with longer names.